cablesquirrel/chicken_water_controller/README.md

 The Controller class maintains a current state which can be 6 possible states (IDLE, DRAINING, FLUSHING, FILLING, COMPLETE, STOP).

 - State: IDLE - Loop is running and watchdog timer is being fed.
-No values are open
+No values are open.
-- State: DRAINING - Drain valve is open and timer is counting down for the length of the drain time
+- State: DRAINING - Drain valve is open and timer is counting down for the length of the drain time.
 - State: FLUSHING - Fill and drain valves are both open.
 Fresh water is being used to flush any debris that might still be in the tub after drain operation.
 Runs until flush timer is up.
 - State: FILLING - Fill valve is open.
 Tub is filling.
 Runs until fill timer is up.